stackbit-projects/successful-tortoise-147d0/content/pages/index.md

         media_width: sixty
       - title: Biodanza Classes
         subtitle: Venue
-        content: >-
+        content: >
-          I will dive into the ins and outs of your product or service and make sure the right information is communicated throughout your documentation, pamphlets, manuals and technical documents.
+          The venues will be confirmed shortly.
+They will be in the Easton area of St.Werburghs.
         actions:
           - label: See Past Work (FAQs)
             url: /faq